 You can apply to operate up to 3 detached bottle shops away from the main premises, if you hold a commercial hotel licence.

 If you hold a wine producer licence, apply for a satellite cellar door to sell or give away your wine on other premises.

 Gratuitous supply of liquor

 You can apply to have an area of a licensed premises designated for gratuitous supply of liquor after approved trading hours.
 Find out more by reading Guideline 31: Gratuitous supply of liquor.

 Sell and supply craft beer at promotional events (craft beer producer endorsement)

-If you hold a commercial producer/wholesaler licence and your licence relates to the business of a craft brewery, you may apply to sell and/or supply craft beer at promotional events.
-If you are an interstate operator of a craft brewery you will need a craft beer producer permit.
+If you hold a commercial producer/wholesaler licence and related to a craft brewery, you may apply to sell and/or supply craft beer at promotional events.
+If you are an interstate craft brewery, you will need a craft beer producer permit.